scm-manager/changelog/README.md

   description: Not so awesome feature
 ```

-When we prepare a release, we take all those changelog entry files and write them into the changelog file.
+When we prepare a release, we take all these changelog entry files and write them into the changelog file.
 In order to support this approach,
-we build a gradle plugin which does the merge of the entries files with the changelog for us.
+we build a gradle plugin which does the merge of the entry files with the changelog for us.

 ## Gradle Plugin

 ### Installation

-To install the plugin just add the following snippet to your build.gradle file.
+To install the plugin, just add the following snippet to your `build.gradle` file.

 ```groovy
 plugins {